Funmioja/LITA-Capstone-Projects/README.md

 - calculate monthly sales totals for the current year.
 - find the top 5 customers by total purchase amount.
 - calculate the percentage of total sales contributed by each region.
+- identify products with no sales in the last quarte.

 ## Calculate to Retrive the total sales for easch product category
 - we can use this SQL query